 Customer knowledge that is currently held in CRM systems is too thin to be meaningful but having in-depth information from every single interaction enriches profiles.
 With the use of AI-driven tools, the recorded customer conversations can be analysed to develop discoverable, understandable and actionable insights.
 Our machine learning algorithms are trained to identify nuanced topics and facts from conversations that could identify whole new opportunities.

-Say for example, a client mentions their child’s graduation, and are therefore no longer paying school tuition fees, indicating more disposable income that could be invested.
+Say, for example, a client mentions their child’s graduation, and are therefore no longer paying school tuition fees, indicating more disposable income that could be invested.
 Details like these could be easily missed in the flow of the conversation but insight from the conversations could prompt better product recommendations and uncover new business opportunities.

 Macro trend analysis

 The more conversations advisers have, the more valuable the insights become.
 Over time, the technology can recognise trends and patterns in behaviour on an individual basis but also across the entire client base.
 AI-drive analysis can monitor interactions and detect correlations that occur within group areas.
-For example, the analysis of the data may indicate that younger clients are more risk-averse, more inclined to go for sustainable investments or may have a preference towards more digitalised services.
+For example, the analysis of the data may indicate that younger clients are more risk-averse, more inclined to go for sustainable investments or may have a preference for more digitalised services.
 The insight derived from this analysis can help firms to adapt their operations and aid advisers with more informed product recommendations for designated categories.

 This data-led approach is also a lot more efficient and can help managers get to the root of the client’s needs at a much quicker rate, freeing up valuable time.
 According to research, paraplanners can spend an obscene 24 hours a week on post-administration chores, so becoming more digitalised and using the insight extracted from conversations can save a predicted 14 hours, which would be better spent working with clients.